The Hidden Biases in Leadership Selection - And How to Overcome Them

 - What it is: Overemphasizing a single positive trait, such as charisma or an impressive resume, while overlooking other critical factors.

-- The Data: According to a 2019 study in the Journal of Organizational Behavior, hiring managers often equate extroversion with leadership potential, even though introverts can be equally effective leaders.
+- The According to a 2019 study in the Journal of Organizational Behavior, hiring managers often equate extroversion with leadership potential, even though introverts can be equally effective leaders.

 - Why it happens: A strong first impression can overshadow other attributes, as decision-makers unconsciously extend the positive impression of one trait to the entire person.